Karasu1t/enterprise-sales-forecast-dashboard/readme.md

 This architecture was chosen to demonstrate practical, production-ready skills for international data engineering and machine learning projects.
 The design emphasizes:

-- **Simplicity and Maintainability:** By keeping ETL minimal and leveraging managed services (Cloud Functions, Cloud Run, Dataform), the pipeline remains easy to operate and scale, reducing operational overhead.
+- **Simplicity and Maintainability:** By keeping ETL minimal and leveraging managed services (Cloud Functions, Dataform), the pipeline remains easy to operate and scale, reducing operational overhead.
 - **Cloud-Native Best Practices:** All components are serverless or managed, following modern cloud-native patterns that are highly valued in global projects.
 - **Reproducibility and Transparency:** The entire workflow, from data ingestion to model serving, is automated and version-controlled, making it easy for others to understand, reproduce, and audit.
 - **Realistic Business Scenarios:** The data and features (seasonality, promotions, etc.) are designed to reflect real-world sales forecasting challenges, showing practical problem-solving ability.